 All the Weight of Our Dreams features work from over sixty contributors from seven different countries.

-The collection features new and classic work from activists and community leaders like Kassiane Sibley, N.I.
-Nicholson, Timotheus Gordon Jr., Finn Gardiner, and Emma Rosenthal, alongside desperately needed work from newer voices like kiran foster, Emily Pate, Lucas Vizeu, Jennifer Msumba, and Daniel Obejas.
+The collection features new and classic work from activists and community leaders like Kassiane A. Asasumasu, N.I.
+Nicholson (from the Teselacta Multiverse), Timotheus Gordon Jr., Finn Gardiner, and Emma Rosenthal, alongside desperately needed work from newer voices like kiran foster, Emily Pate, Lucas Vizeu, Jennifer Msumba, and Daniel Au Valencia.

 By the end of Summer 2016, All the Weight of Our Dreams will be available for purchase in paperback and ebook formats.